-This MRes programme aims to train students in the fast-growing area of synthetic bgiology, a discipline which takes the knowledge and understanding we now have of the individual parts of biological systems and uses them in a defined way to design and build novel artificial biological systems.
+This MRes programme aims to train students in the fast-growing area of synthetic biology, a discipline which takes the knowledge and understanding we now have of the individual parts of biological systems and uses them in a defined way to design and build novel artificial biological systems.

-UCL is recognised as one of the world's best research environments within the field of biochemical engineering and synthetic biology as well as biological and biomedical sciences.
+UCL is recognised as one of the world's best research environments within the field of synthetic biology, molecular biology and biochemical engineering as well as biological and biomedical sciences.
 There is an emphasis on laboratory based work to put into practice in the lab what has been learnt in the taught modules of the course.

 UCL Biochemical Engineering is in a unique position to offer tuition and research opportunities in internationally recognised laboratories that carry out synthetic biology research, and an appreciation of the multidisciplinary nature of synthetic biology research.

-Students on this new MRes programme undertake a major research project where topics can be chosen spanning the expertise in six departments across UCL.
+Students on this MRes programme undertake a major research project where topics can be chosen spanning the expertise in six departments across UCL.

-The programme is delivered through lectures, seminars and tutorials, combining research-led and skills based courses.
-The taught courses are assessed by assignments and coursework.
+The programme is delivered through lectures, seminars and tutorials, combining research-led and skills-based modules.
+The taught modules are assessed by assignments and coursework.
 The research project is assessed by an oral presentation, submission of a dissertation and is subject to oral examination.